danbev/learning-iot/README.md

 `Blinky LED State` which is `Read and Write`.
 If we press on the up arrow we can send a new value.
 For example write a Bool value of true will turn on LED3.

+### BLE Mesh
+Is a network allowing BLE Many-to-many communication.
+TODO:

 ### RS-232
 Recommended Standard 232.